Age Discrimination at Work Violates the New York and New Jersey Law

 The employment lawyers at Rabner Allcorn Baumgart & Ben-Asher are experienced at identifying age discrimination in the workplace.
 We negotiate, litigate and mediate age discrimination cases in state and federal courts in New Jersey and New York.

 In addition to prohibiting age discrimination, New Jersey and New York law also prohibit employers from harassing employees based on their age.
 Harassment often includes ageist comments and inappropriate jokes or perpetuating stereotypes about older workers.
 It also can include refusing to provide training opportunities or making job assignments based on assumptions that certain work is more appropriate for younger employees.
 In fact, harassment due to age can include a whole host of negative conduct and behavior targeted at someone based on their age.
 Harassment is legally actionable if it is severe or occurs frequently enough to interfere with your ability to do your job.

 Discrimination Against the Young: Reverse Age Discrimination

 Our attorneys have handled numerous age discrimination claims on behalf of employees in New Jersey and New York.
-If you would like to schedule an initial consultation with our law firm, please call us at (201) 487-2700.
-We will review your case carefully, explain your legal rights, and you help come up with the best strategy to enforce your legal rights.
+If you would like to schedule an initial consultation with our law firm, we welcome you to call us at (973) 744-4000.
+We will review your case carefully, explain your legal rights, and help you come up with the best strategy to enforce your legal rights.